KH9IZ/Xray-docs-next/docs/en/config/transports/websocket.md

 Use standard WebSocket to transmit data.

-WebSocket connections can be peoxied by other HTTP servers (such as Nginx) or by VLESS fallbacks path.
+WebSocket connections can be proxied by other HTTP servers (such as Nginx) or by VLESS fallbacks path.

 ::: tip
 Websocket will recognize the X-Forwarded-For header of the HTTP request to override the source address of the traffic, with a higher priority than the PROXY protocol.